-2. Store the vehicle outside at least 50 ft (15 m) away from other vehicles, structures, or combustible material.
+2. Store the vehicle outside at least 15 m (50 ft) away from other vehicles, structures or combustible material.

-Item Description 1 Store 50 ft (15 m) away.
+Item Description 1 Store 15 m (50 ft) away.

 If this spacing can't be achieved, place the vehicle where it can quickly be towed or winched away.
-Consider access for fire personnel, fire apparatus, and a water supply, and leave space for fire personnel to periodically and quickly reassess with thermal imaging.
+Consider access for fire personnel, fire apparatus and a water supply, and leave space for fire personnel to periodically and quickly reassess with thermal imaging.

 - 3. Notify others that the vehicle is on the property and ask them not to interact with it unless authorized. - 4.
-Monitor a vehicle with a damaged high-voltage battery for signs of gas emissions, fire, or any potential issues from a leak.

-5. Rivian recommends creating a tape barrier around the vehicle in an isolated area of the lot.
+Monitor a vehicle with a damaged high-voltage battery for signs of gas emissions, fire or any potential issues from a leak. - 5.
+Rivian recommends creating a tape barrier around the vehicle in an isolated area of the lot.